-There are two reasons we may want to test bare fiber, by that we mean fiber that has not been terminated in connectors but is simply plain optical fiber, The first one is to ensure the fiber or cable we make meets its specifications, as is done by every manufacturer.
+There are two reasons we may want to test bare fiber, by that we mean fiber that has not been terminated in connectors but is simply plain optical fiber, The first one is to ensure the fiber or cable being manufactured meets its specifications, as is done by every manufacturer.
 The second reason is to test cable on the reel to ensure it is in good condition before we install it (or even purchase it or accept it when delivered.)

 Manufacturing Testing Fiber Or Cable